 This is done by giving the ship handlers knowledge and understanding of the manoeuvring behaviour and limitations of vessels such as large cruise vessels and tankers propelled and steered by pod propulsion systems or smaller vessels with Azipull or Z drive systems.

 Ship handling courses focus on maoneuvrability and operational limits of existing or new ships.
-The simulator exercises ensure the best basis for real-life skills by changing and increasing environmental factors, such as wind and current, until the operational limits for harbor manoeuvres are met.
-In contrast to the on-the-job training, simulator training ensures that all trainees achieve a high and uniform level of competence, as all trainees have been through the same predefined curriculum.
+The simulator exercises ensure the best basis for real-life skills by changing and increasing environmental factors such as wind and current until the operational limits for harbour manoeuvres are met.
+In contrast to on-the-job training, simulator training ensures that all trainees achieve a high and uniform level of competence as all trainees have been through the same predefined curriculum.

-We also offer the participants the opportunity of using coupled simulators acting as tugs during harbor manoeuvring.
+We also offer the participants the opportunity to use coupled simulators acting as tugs during harbour manoeuvring.
 The participants can hereby control the tugs in order to ensure a better understanding of the possibilities and limitations of modern ASD tugs.